 For Part II there is roughly one essay session per week, but no language work.
 Students in Part II have a wide and stimulating field of choice covering all aspects of classical culture.
 In Classics Part II it is possible to include one paper from another Tripos.

 Classics at Caius

 Caius normally has about ten Classics undergraduates, together with one or more postgraduates, forming a friendly and welcoming group within the wider community of Caius.
-The Director of Studies is Dr Alessandro Launaro, who is a University Lecturer in Classics (Classical Archaeology) with a long-standing involvement in archaeological fieldwork in Italy: his research focuses on aspects of the social-economic history of the Roman world as seen through the development of urban and rural landscapes.
+The Director of Studies is Dr Alessandro Launaro, who is a University Senior Lecturer in Classics (Classical Archaeology) with a long-standing involvement in archaeological fieldwork in Italy: his research focuses on aspects of the social-economic history of the Roman world as seen through the development of urban and rural landscapes.

 The College Library has a large and well–stocked Classics section.
 Caius has one of the largest surviving medieval collections of any College, which includes important manuscript versions of classical authors.

 Our aim at Caius is to attract students who are excited about the Classical world, whether their primary interest is in literature, history, philosophy, archaeology, or in language.
 If you are considering applying and would like to discuss the options further please contact the Caius Admissions Office on email@example.com.